-When you talk of the various housing options that Canada households have, single-house dwellings and standalone buildings are quite popular.
-Real estate buyers and home owners prefer to build their household dwelling on their own land.
-An apartment building of five or more storeys is a rare occurrence if you speak of the country as a whole.
+When discussing the various housing options available to Canadian households, single-family homes and standalone buildings are often top of mind.
+Real estate buyers and homeowners typically prefer to build their homes on their own land.
+An apartment building of five or more storeys is a rare occurrence if you consider the country as a whole.

 The Condominium Ownership